MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoiceRoutingPolicy.md

 ## PARAMETERS

 ### -Identity
 Indicates the Identity of the user account to be assigned the per-user online voice routing policy.
-User Identities can be specified using one of the following formats: 1) the user's SIP address; 2) the user's user principal name (UPN); or, 3) the user's Active Directory display name (for example, Ken Myer).
+User Identities can be specified using one of the following formats: the user's SIP address, the user's user principal name (UPN), or the user's Active Directory display name (for example, Ken Myer).

 ```yaml
 Type: String